 “El burrito de Belén“ song tells about the (little) donkey that Mary and Joseph ride to Bethlehem, the birthplace of Jesus.
 The artist claims that the donkey sings and jogs as they travel because he enjoys the journey.

-They sing “hurry, little donkey” at this same moment.
+They sing “Hurry, little donkey” at this same moment.
 We’re almost there!” exclaims the narrator.
 This song’s lyrics and melody are both extremely catchy and enjoyable.

 It’s a hit with the kids!
 This song is excellent for you if you want something different for your kids while still keeping the Christmas spirit alive!